How conditional questions work

 You ask different questions based on the responses your guest gives.
 For example:

-- Questions 2 is asked if they respond Yes.
+- Question three is asked if they respond Yes to question two.

-- Questions 3 is asked if they respond No.
+- Question four is asked if they respond No to question two.

 Single conditional question among main questions